HumphreyDotSln/HumphreyDotSln/README.md

 ### Hi there it's unlsycn👋

-A ordinary student from China.
+An ordinary student from China.

 Coding for world peace.